itspriddle/josh.fail/_posts/2019-10-30-useful-git-configs-and-aliases.markdown

   prune = true
 ```

-Like to manage things manually?
+Like to handle things manually?
 You can create a `git prune-branches` alias:

 ```
 [alias]